sictweb/bti425-2020/graded-work/assign2.md

 As a follow-up to your recent work (above) with the web service/API, edit the components that will display students and courses, all (in a list) and one (as detail).

 The student detail component should probably show/list the course history credits.
 It should also have a navigation element that will display the (shopping) "cart".
-(We'll discuss the "cart" component soon.)
+(Look at the professors' example solution for inspiration.
+Yours does NOT have to look identical, but it should show enough to be informative and useful.)

 <br>

-### Cart component
+### Cart component, class code

 This is the most interesting component, with new features.